SystemsApproach/tcpcc/design.rst

    Topology for 10- and 100-Mbps Tests with 40ms of delay introduced.

-With respect to traffic workload, we evaluate the dynamics and fairness of various mechanisms with the following tests:
+With respect to traffic workload, we evaluate the dynamics and fairness of algorithms with the following tests:

 * 2-flow Test: The 1st flow lasts 60 seconds, and the 2nd flow lasts
   20 seconds and starts 22 seconds after the 1st one.